MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 {% endentitylist %}
 ```
-By default, the entitylist object will be given the variable name entitylist.
+By default, the entitylist object is given the variable name entitylist.
 Optionally, a different variable name can be provided.

 ```
 {% entitylist my_list = name:My List %}